Nugroho Notosusanto: Early life

 Nugroho Notosusanto was born in Rembang, Central Java, Dutch East Indies, on 15 July 1930, the first of three children born to R.P.
 Notosusanto, a professor of Islamic law and later one of the founders of Gadjah Mada University, and his wife.
 The family was well connected, and several of Nugroho Notosusanto's relatives were bupati (regents); his grandfather, Notomidjojo, was likewise connected to the nobility.
 While still a child Nugroho Notosusanto began writing short stories; his father later recalled that they were filled with themes of struggle and nationalism.
 Another of Notosusanto's relatives, Budi Darma, later recalled that he had always stood at attention, "like a soldier", when the future national anthem "Indonesia Raya" was played.

 Nugroho Notosusanto began his elementary education at a Dutch-run school in Malang, East Java, in 1937.
 The following year he transferred to a school for native Indonesians in the colony's capital at Batavia (now Jakarta), graduating in 1942.
 He completed his junior high school studies in Pati.

 During the Indonesian National Revolution from 1945 to 1949 Nugroho Notosusanto's family lived in the temporary national capital at Yogyakarta so that his father could work for the Ministry of Law.
 The younger Notosusanto fought for the revolutionaries.
-He first joined the 17th Brigade of Student Army (Tentara Pelajar), later transferring to the People's Security Army (Tentara Keamanan Rakjat).
+He first joined the 17th Brigade of the Student Army (Tentara Pelajar), later transferring to the People's Security Army (Tentara Keamanan Rakjat).
 During this period he exclusively did reconnaissance and often slept at the homes of local villagers.
 Historian Katherine McGregor suggests that this influenced his later short stories, which took humanist themes.